Our Philosophy

 Anita Ponsaing

-Dr Anita Ponsaing is a mathematician at The University of Adelaide and ACEMS Outreach Officer and MathsCraft Coordinator.
+Dr Anita Ponsaing is a mathematician, and worked as ACEMS Outreach Officer and MathsCraft Coordinator.
 After completing her PhD in mathematical physics in 2011, she spent three years in research positions in Europe before returning to Australia.

 She loves helping others to see the beauty in maths, and is fascinated by the way people interact with mathematical questions: particularly the role that intuition plays and how it can be developed.
 In 2015 she attended her first MathsCraft session, and since then has become the program’s in-house mathematician.